twocentstudios/twocentstudios.github.com/_posts/2023-10-31-count-biki-developing-the-app-for-ios.markdown

 When implementing store scoping within the view layer, I found myself struggling a bit to craft the correct syntax to express the relationship between the parent and child features.

-When going by-the-book, the store scoping feels like boilerplate.
+When going by-the-book, the store scoping feels like boilerplate (there's not a lot to think about).
 But when I did want to play outside the sandbox a bit, I realized I was in over my head and couldn't even get the scoping statement to compile.

 The frustrating part was that I knew I either had to: